oleksandr-balabanov/ML-protocol-topo-indices-1d/README.md

 The code is given in format of jupyter notebooks.
-There are three folders correspoding to three different cases considered in our article: 1d topological systems respecting chiral (class AIII), particle-hole (class D), or inversion symmetry.
+There are three folders correspoding to three different cases considered in our article: 1d topological systems respecting the chiral (class AIII), particle-hole (class D), or inversion symmetry.
 Each folder contains seperate files for creating the symmetry-respecting matrices, generating the parents, producing the training data from the parents, training the neural network classifiers.